-Suppose, you are wondering about entering into a prenuptial agreement in Canada.
-In that case, you may have so many questions in your head right now because there is some important nitty-gritty about a prenuptial agreement.
+Suppose you are wondering about entering into a prenuptial agreement.
+In that case, you may have so many questions in your head right now because there is some important nitty-gritty about a prenuptial / Marriage agreement or its legal application in Canada.

 In this writing, we are going to tell you every single nitty-gritty that you need to know about the prenuptial agreement in Canada.
-Moreover, 9 exclusive tips for taking a prenup in Canada has been covered here as well.
-Keep reading to learn more.
+Moreover, 9 things to remember before making a prenup agreement have been covered here as well.

 What is a Prenuptial Agreement in Canada?